-Kristine Kidder, M.S.N., RNAdjunct Faculty, School of Nursing
+Kristine Kidder, M.S.N., RNAdjunct Instructor of Graduate Nursing Programs

 Kristine Kidder serves as an Assistant Professor of Nursing and has been at Cedarville full time since 2016.
 Prior to this, she served in an adjunct role in various Cedarville clinical courses for seven years.
 Her nursing experience includes employment in several states caring for medical, cardiac, intensive care, ambulatory, and emergency patients in various hospital settings.
 More recently, she has been serving at a local primary care office in a surrounding community.